Riddim Ribbon

-Riddim Ribbon Free is the second installment in Tapulous' new series of music games, preceded by Riddim Ribbon feat.
+Riddim Ribbon Free is the second installment in Tapulous' series of music games, preceded by Riddim Ribbon feat.
 The Black Eyed Peas.
 It features Like a G6 by Far East Movement as a default track.
 Similar to Tap Tap Revenge 3, there is an in-app store where players can buy premium tracks or redeem them with store credits.

 Gameplay

 Riddim Ribbon has a very similar gameplay to Riddim Ribbon feat.
 The Black Eyed Peas.
 It does not use any official remixes of the played songs, but instead plays a sound effect when the marble reaches an upper level.
 A new feature is introduced in which colored pebbles are collected and bonus points earned when three like-colored pebbles are connected side-by-side.

 Riddim Ribbon is played by moving the iPod Touch or iPhone to turn the rolling marble and keep it on track.

 Soundtracks

 Riddim Ribbon's track store features several premium tracks along with several free tracks as well.